 F&C Managed Portfolio Trust plc is managed by F&C Investment Business Limited, a wholly-owned subsidiary of F&C Asset Management plc (F&C).
-F&C is a leading asset manager in both the UK and Europe with some £83 billion (at 31 March 2014) of funds under management.

-F&C provides management and other services to a range of investment clients.
+F&C is a leading asset manager in both the UK and Europe and provides investment management and other services to a range of investment clients.